Pjdwsazzad/paypal-login-automation-with-phising-page/README.md

 node index.js
 ```
 ⚠️ Ethical Notice
 This project is for learning purposes only.
+It is designed to demonstrate web automation techniques using Node.js and Puppeteer.

+❗ Disclaimer:
+The developer is not responsible for any misuse or harmful activities resulting from this project.
+Users are solely accountable for how they use this code.

-Do not deploy or modify this code for malicious activities.
+Do NOT deploy, modify, or distribute this project for malicious purposes.
 Always follow legal and ethical guidelines when working with web automation.
+This project should never be used for phishing or any form of cybercrime.

 📂 Tags
 #nodejs